miminame-daisuki/nhentai-scraper/README.md

 ## Tips
 - To search for downloaded galleries by title, don't include the parts in the paranthesis `[]`.
 Ex: To search for `[artist] title`, simply type `title`.
+- Reindex spotlight
+- Use/Change VPN if constantly getting Error 403